Quick Reference

 - alphanumeric unique identifier auto-generated for each commit by using the SHA-1 hash function

-Glossary Term Entry Location: Tools & Techniques - commit hash
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - commit hash

 concept